kantuni/ACM-ICPC/README.md

 # [ACM-ICPC Live Archive](https://icpcarchive.ecs.baylor.edu) Problems Solutions

 > "Champions aren't made in gyms.
-Champions are made from something they have deep inside them – a desire, a dream, a vision."
+Champions are made from something they have deep inside them - a desire, a dream, a vision.
+They have to have the skill, and the will.
+But the will must be stronger than the skill."

->
-> \- Muhammad Ali
+> ― Muhammad Ali

 ### 2016 Mid-Atlantic Regional Programming Contest
 - Problem H: Painting the Floodwall - **Not in the archive**